matias-gonz/mag-analyst/README.md

 ## Explanation manual

-In this [Explanation document](explanation-document.md) we provide additional documentation, know how, guidelines and examples to understand the background of MagAnalyst.
+In this [Explanation document](explanation-document.md), we provide additional documentation, know-how, guidelines, and examples to understand the background of MagAnalyst.

 ## Examples